shyamz-22/apprunner-go-runtime-app/README.md

 Read [Continuous Integration with CircleCI] for setting up the continuous integration for this project

-### Create CircleCI Deployer Role
+### Create CircleCI Deployer User
-This role has permission only to start deployment and read only permissions for listing services and operations.
+This [user](app-runner-deployer-cfn.yml) has an attached policy with permission only to start deployment and read only permissions for listing services and operations.

 ```bash
 > # Make sure you have configure aws cli through `aws configure` with proper credentials